RobertMcBrien/azure-create-vm/README.md

 <h1>Creating a Virtual Machine in Azure</h1>

 <h2>Description</h2>
-<p>This project demonstrates how to create and set up a virtual machine in microsoft azure.
+<p>This project demonstrates how to create and set up a virtual machine in Microsoft Azure.
 We will go on the Microsoft Azure Portal(Virtual Machines/Compute).
 Then we will learn how to
 create a Resource group, create our virtual machine, set up our virtual machine, finish creating/deploying it and then learn how to log in to our newly created virtual machine.
 </p>
 <h2>Environments Used</h2>